 Directions: Taking Exit 19, you drive east on I-85 Business.
 Take Exit 4 toward US-176/SC-56/Asheville Hwy.
 Take the traffic circle around to Lone Oak Rd. and Carolina BBQ will be on your left.

 Monday – Thursday: 10:30 am – 8 pm

 Friday – Saturday: 10:30 am – 9 pm

 Blurb: “BBQ Perfection.
 It has been a month since our vacation and we are still talking about the great food we had at Smokey Blues.
 My beef brisket was tender, moist, and had the perfect amount of smoked taste.
 I am a BBQ lover and this place ranks tops in the USA.
 While sauce isn’t necessary, I just couldn’t help myself since the owner is a veritable mixmaster.
 I tried them all and loved them all.
-The sides rose to the level of the BBQ, which rarely seems to happen at most places.”
+The sides rose to the level of the BBQ, which rarely seems to happen in most places.”
 D’Lish, TripAdvisor

 Directions: Take Exit 21, then head west on US-29 S. Use the left 2 lanes to turn left onto S Blackstock Rd, then turn right onto S 499/Oak Grove Rd.
 Smok’y Blues will be about a half mile down on your right.
 NOTE: Also equally as accessible from Exit 22.

 Wednesday – Saturday: 11 am – 7 pm